Liam Young: Performances

-In 2014, Young collaborated with Welsh musician and composer John Cale, formerly of the Velvet Underground to develop the world first drone orchestra and the audiovisual performance LOOP >> 60 Hz: Transmissions From The Drone Orchestra.
-For the performance Young designed a flock of costumed drones that would fly above the audience carrying speakers that broadcast the live music played by the band.
+In 2014, Young collaborated with Welsh musician and composer John Cale, formerly of the Velvet Underground, to develop the world's first drone orchestra and the audiovisual performance LOOP >> 60 Hz: Transmissions From The Drone Orchestra.
+For the performance, Young designed a flock of costumed drones that would fly above the audience carrying speakers that broadcast the live music played by the band.
 As The Guardian notes, the project "brings drones out of the realms of sinister terrorist surveillance and Amazon delivery and puts them in front of your face like massive alien gnats".
-In a review of the performance in The Telegraph the collaboration was described as "demented joy", a cross between an amateur airshow and a rock concert.
+In a review of the performance in The Telegraph, the collaboration was described as "demented joy", a cross between an amateur airshow and a rock concert.

 With British electronic producer Forest Swords Young developed In the Robot Skies, a live cinema performance of his short film of the same name.
-Against the backdrop of Forest Swords original soundscape and a film collage directed by Young he narrates the story of a lone drone flying across time and space.
+Against the backdrop of Forest Swords original soundscape and a film collage directed by Young, he narrates the story of a lone drone flying across time and space.
 Beginning in WWI the performance tells the story of how drones have evolved across time to become the dominant infrastructure they are today.
 The performance premiered at the 60th London International Film Festival.

 Publications

-Young has co authored the book Series Unknown Fields: Tales From the Dark Side of the City.
+Young has co-authored the book series Unknown Fields: Tales From the Dark Side of the City.
 The series consists of 6 books, each an illustrated story based on a field expedition through a remote landscape that is critical in the manufacture and production of contemporary technology.
-A number of the books have been serialised on the BBC, such as A World Adrift: South China Seas to Inner Mongolia which was developed as 3 articles exploring the landscapes of modern technologies and written in collaboration with author Tim Maughan.
-One of the stories focused around a radioactive lake discovered in the research of the book was part of the BBC's Best of 2015 list.
+A number of the books have been serialised on the BBC, such as A World Adrift: South China Seas to Inner Mongolia, which was developed as 3 articles exploring the landscapes of modern technologies and written in collaboration with author Tim Maughan.
+One of the stories, focused around a radioactive lake discovered in the research for the book, was part of the BBC's Best of 2015 list.

 In 2014 Young edited the ebook Brave New Now a collection of specially commissioned short stories set in a fictional future city developed by Young for the 2013 Lisbon Architecture Triennale.
 The book features stories from science fiction authors such as Warren Ellis, Bruce Sterling, Rachel Armstrong, Samit Basu and photography by Edward Burtynsky, Charlie Koolhaas and Vincent Fournier.